About the Happier Hour® Method

 A woman with short blonde hair smiling, wearing a gray jacket and black top, standing indoors in front of a wall with framed pictures.

 Dr. Robin Engelman is a licensed psychologist, educator, and author with over 25 years of experience helping young people build emotional resilience.
-Her background spans private practice, residential addiction treatment with teens, community mental health clinics, graduate-level teaching, professional workshops, and a maximum-security prison.
-This diverse experience gives her a unique understanding of what helps students not just survive—but genuinely thrive.
+Her background spans private practice, residential addiction treatment with teens, community mental health, graduate-level teaching, professional workshops, and five years working as a psychologist inside a maximum-security prison, and that range gives her a grounded, realistic understanding of what actually helps students thrive.

-For the past 15 years, Robin has specialized in translating the science of emotional well-being into practical educational tools.
-Drawing from cognitive behavioral therapy, neuroscience, and habit formation research, she's developed evidence-based curricula that help students shift their emotional baseline—not through willpower or dramatic change, but through tiny, intentional rituals woven into daily life.
+For the past 15 years, Robin has translated the science of emotional well-being into practical educational tools.
+Drawing from cognitive behavioral therapy, neuroscience, and habit formation research, she develops evidence-based curricula that help students shift their emotional baseline through tiny, intentional rituals woven into daily life rather than through willpower or dramatic intervention.
+Her educational approach combines developmentally appropriate SEL strategies with story-based learning that makes the research feel relevant and real to young people.

 Contact Robin for more info.